 Independent audits are conducted annually.
-The results of the audits are reviewed by the Committee and approved by City Council.
-The results of the annual audits are reported in an annual report prepared and approved by the Committee in the form of a newsletter.
-In addition, every five (5) years, a report is prepared for the preceding five (5) year period:
+Results of the audits are reviewed by the Committee and approved by City Council and reported in an annual report prepared and approved by the Committee as a newsletter.
+Additionally, every five years, a report is prepared for the preceding five-year period:

 Stockton Council Policy 500-2 establishes the structure, purpose, governance and requirements of the Committee and its members.

-The Committee is comprised of seven (7) members.
-The following community members serve on the Committee:
+The Committee is comprised of seven members, with these community members serving on the Committee:

 The Committee is appointed by the City Council and acts in an advisory capacity to the Council.
 The Committee operates under the Program Guidelines and Policy approved by the City Council.
 All Committee meeting agendas and minutes are available on the City’s website.

 The sales tax rate within the City of Stockton is 9%.

 Stockton’s sales tax includes the following:

 This City of Stockton web page last reviewed on --- 12/24/2019